Skip to content

 Sydney Radar (SRI)

 SRI is responsible for the provision of FIS in Class G airspace within the SY TMA.
 It is a role normally performed by DEPs but can be delegated to any TMA controller.
-The position is designed to reduce the workload of the other TMA positions by identifying and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.
-Explicit coordation requirements exist between SRI and other TCU positions, and there are certain rules surrounding the opening of SRI as a stand-alone position.
+The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
+Explicit coordation requirements exist between SRI and other TCU positions.

 Example